ds-wizard/bh2023-report/paper.md

 ## SMP Importer

 DSW offers so-called *project importers*, a configured external service that opens as a pop-up child window from a questionnaire, gets basic information about the project, user can interact with the window in any way (e.g. select something, upload file, fill a form), and finally it returns back a set of replies back to the questionnaire and closes.
-In technical view, it is implemented through the [DSW Importer SDK](https://github.com/ds-wizard/dsw-importer-sdk), a JavaScript library; however, the service can also have its own backend and further integrations.
+In technical view, it is implemented through the [DSW Importer SDK][dsw-importer], a JavaScript library; however, the service can also have its own backend and further integrations.
 In this way, it provides high level of flexibility in matter of getting multiple replies from basically any source to DSW.

 We developed such an importer for maSMPs in RDF, more specifically in JSON-LD.
 Once the importer window opens, the user can provide maSMP in three ways: